CODT 1.0 Atlantic

 Semantic Enterprise Information Architecture.

-When the Enterprise Data Management Council (EDMC) created the financial industry standard, they choose Ontology Web Language (OWL) rather than the relational model.
-I fully support the EDMC’s choice, because the semantic model expresses business rules, including values and multiple-entity joins.
+When the Enterprise Data Management Council (EDMC) created the financial industry standard, it chose Ontology Web Language (OWL) rather than the relational model.
+I fully support the EDMC’s choice because the semantic model expresses business rules, including values and multiple-entity joins.

-You leverage the industry standard and using the same names, concepts, definitions, and design patterns across the enterprise.
+You leverage the industry standard and use the same names, concepts, definitions, and design patterns across the enterprise.

 As the EDM Council FIB-DM page states: